Matriks404/openSMB2/README.md

 	* Press 8 or 2 on keypad to shrink or stretch height
 	* Press [ or ] to switch between level areas.
 Beware that it will automatically save current level and area!
 	* Press arrow keys to move edit cursor.
+	* Press W, S, A, D keys to change selected tile
+	* Press Z to remove tile
+	* Press X to place tile
 	* Press L to load level again.
 	* Press V to save level.
 	* Press C to clear current area.